Are the new excited $\Omega_c$ baryons negative parity states?: Introduction

+Moreover, the strong and radiative decays of $\Omega_c$ baryons are very promising to establish the quantum numbers of these states.
+In this regard, several decay modes of these hadrons are analyzed within different methods such as the constituent quark model \cite{Wang:2017hej}, quark pair creation model ($^3P_0$-model \cite{PhysRevD.95.114024,Chen:2017gnu}), chiral quark model \cite{Huang:2017dwn,Wang:2017vnc}, and light-cone QCD sum rules \cite{Aliev:2018uby,PhysRevD.95.094008}.
+Newly observed $\Omega_c$ baryon as pentaquarks within the chiral quark model is discussed in~\cite{Yang:2017rpg} and it is shown that the $\Xi^- \bar{D},~\Xi_c \bar{K}$, and $\Xi_c^* \bar{K}$ are the possible decay candidates of these new particles.

-In present letter within QCD sum rules method, we estimate the mass with $J^P=\frac{1}{2}^-$, $J^P=\frac{3}{2}^-$ of $\Omega_c$ baryons respectively.
+Following the work \cite{Karliner:2017kfm}, we assume that the newly observed $\Omega_c$ baryons are negative parity baryons and in present letter within QCD sum rules method, we estimate the mass and residues of the $J^P=\frac{1}{2}^-$, $J^P=\frac{3}{2}^-$ states respectively.
 The paper is organized as follows.
 In section~\ref{sec:2}, we derive the mass sum rules for negative parity $\Omega_c^0(3000)$ and $\Omega_c^0(3066)$ with $J^P=\frac{1}{2}^-$ and $J^P=\frac{3}{2}^-$.
 Section~\ref{sec:numeric} is devoted to the numerical analysis of the obtained sum rules.
 The last section contains discussions and conclusion.